Exploring Equine CBD Benefits, Uses, and What You Need to Know

 Developed by a veterinary team dedicated to advancing CBD research.

-Products are hemp derived which contains CBDA and CBD
+Products are hemp-derived, containing CBDA and CBD.

 Cons